Satisfactory Academic Progress

-- A minimum cumulative grade point average (GPA);
+- A minimum overall grade point average (GPA);

-- Completion of a minimum percentage of all attempted credit hours (completion rate);
+- Completion of at least 67% (rounded) of attempted hours (completion rate);

 - A maximum amount of attempted hours based on the student’s degree objective.

-Students who are NOT maintaining these minimal standards will lose eligibility for aid until the student can improve their overall academic record.
-If a student continues after this point, they must do so without federal, state, or institutional financial aid.
+Students who are NOT maintaining these standards after the SAP reviews immediately lose eligibility for aid.
+If a student continues after not maintaining SAP standards, they must do so without federal, state, and/or institutional financial aid.

-Students can view the status of their financial aid academic progress on your Financial Aid Information via your WVU Portal.
+Students can view the status of your financial aid academic progress on your Financial Aid Information via your WVU Portal.